Long Term Monitoring Submittal

 - Once your request is submitted, a confirmation e-mail will be sent to the address provided.
 An inspector will review your request and will send e-mail notification within 3 business days to let you know if your request has been approved or denied.

-- Occasional e-mail updates will be sent out regarding weather suspensions or other important news related to the grading season.
+- Occasional e-mail updates may be sent out regarding weather conditions or other important news related to your grading season exception.

 - To notify TRPA that your work is complete and site fully winterized, send an e-mail to email@example.com.
 Make sure to reference your GSE file number in all correspondence.